ropensci/EML/README.md

 [1] "reml_example.xml"
 ```

+*for convenience, `dat` could simply be a `data.frame` and `reml` will launch it's metadata wizard to assist in constructing the metadata based on the data.frame provided*.
+While this may be helpful starting out, regular users will find it faster to define the columns and units directly in the format above.

 See the [EML generated](https://github.com/ropensci/reml/tree/master/inst/doc/reml_example.xml) by this example.
 Note that if the `metadata` argument providing the definitions for the `data.frame` is not specified, `reml` will launch the wizard to prompt the user.